 For a full listing of dog rules for beaches in the region, click here.

-The main exception are beaches inside national parks, such as Greenpatch inside Booderee National Park, where dogs are strictly not allowed.
-When walking along Hyams Beach with your dog, there’s a sign about the start of the NSW Jervis Bay National Park, but I believe this excludes the actual beach.
+The main exception are beaches inside national parks, such as Green Patch inside Booderee National Park, where dogs are strictly not allowed.
+When walking along Hyams Beach with your dog, there’s a sign about the start of the NSW Jervis Bay National Park, but I believe this stretch of beach lies outside the park.
+Note that fines apply for taking dogs inside national parks.

 Dog-Friendly Accommodation in Jervis Bay